Lagos Nigeria Travel Guide

 A birthplace for Nigerian popular music genres, with informal studio flats and venues.

-Markets like Boundary offer sensory experiences and insight into local economy.
+Markets like Boundary offer sensory experiences and understanding of local economy.

 Houses significant ethnographic and archaeological artifacts in central Lagos.

-Find Lagos ActivitiesAn oasis of nature and wildlife, a short trip from downtown Lagos.
+Find Lagos ActivitiesAn oasis of nature and wildlife, a quick trip from central Lagos.

-Explore ConservationMore official art galleries and exhibition spaces exist in affluent areas of Lagos.
+Explore ConservationMore formal art galleries and exhibition spaces exist in affluent areas of Lagos.

 View Art ToursElegushi Beach or Tarkwa Bay offer relaxation by the Atlantic coast.